 Here are a few main differences you’ll notice when driving in Korea, and how to prepare for those differences while on the road.

-Lanes
+Backstreet Lanes

-The first thing you'll notice when driving in Korea is that the lanes are much narrower than lanes in the US.
+The first thing you'll notice when driving in Korea is that the backstreet lanes are pretty narrow, not like the main roads.
 It’s not unusual to wind your way through claustrophobic back streets that can only fit one car, even if it's a wide street the chances of parked vehicles up and down both sides is good, so it sill becomes a single lane driving experience.
 Pulling over to let cars by you, or visa-versa, is common.
 If you’re a US driver who typically drifts towards one side of the lane, that’s something you’ll have to be aware of in order to drive safely.
+Take some time on familiar roads to get used to the dimensions of your car and how much space you’ll need on all sides.

 Defensive Driving